Shubhangi-6/Spotify-Data-Analysis-Using-Kmeans-Machine-Learning/Description.md

    - **Objective:** Explore clustering with different feature pairs.
    - **Process:** Perform k-means clustering on three pairs of features: ('track_popularity' and 'danceability'), ('energy' and 'loudness'), and ('track_artist' and 'track_name').
 Visualize the clusters for each scenario.

+9. ** Clustering of track_artist abd tracke_name**
+   -
+   - The scatter plot visualizes Spotify music data, where each point represents a track.
+The x-axis shows the track artist, the y-axis shows the track name, and colors represent clusters assigned by the k-means algorithm.
+The 'rainbow' colormap distinguishes different clusters, offering a quick insight into how tracks are grouped based on artist, name, and cluster assignments.

 9. **Cluster Labeling:**
    - **Objective:** Add cluster labels to the original dataset.